-During this period, the program modified practices in alignment with COVID-19 recommendations from NADCP and the Center for State Courts.
+During this period, the program modified practices in alignment with recommendations from NADCP and the Center for State Courts.
 Court operations, reduced through the Judiciary's Emergency Order, essentially halted court procedures.
 Case flow slowed significantly, which impacted program referrals.
 Program intakes were suspended as Court restrictions on change of pleas were adopted.
 Motions to terminate were suspended due to hearing restrictions.
 Treatment services shifted swiftly to telehealth and phase advancement applications slowed.
 New referrals were connected to service providers and waitlisted for when the Judiciary's Emergency Order was lifted.
 Staffings were held remotely, and remote hearings were reserved for only those who were struggling.
 Probation contacts were modified to support physical distancing guidelines set by the Centers for Disease Control and Prevention (CDC) through non-contact means only.
 Patient service centers for urinary drug testing closed, and new testing protocols funded by the CARES ACT were implemented.
 Immediacy of incentives and sanctions were challenged.
 The focus shifted to therapeutic responses of safety, health, and welfare to wrap participants in services to prevent overdose deaths.

-Overall, the Covid-19 "Stay Home/Stay Safe" Order and the Supreme Court's declared Judicial Emergency significantly impacted the operation of the Chittenden County programs.
+Overall, the Covid-19 "Stay Home/Stay Safe" Order and the Supreme Court's declared Judicial Emergency significantly impacted the operation of the SERDTD.
 With the stay-at-home order ending in June 2021 and with amendments to Administrative Order 49, case processing began to increase.
 Some of the Order's provisions remained in effect until September 6, 2022, when permanent rules or policies went into effect.
-As court operations began to open back up slowly in June 2021, referrals began to flow steadily to the programs and intakes increased.
+As court operations began to open back up slowly in June 2021, the SERDTD experienced a longer lag time for referrals to flow to the program and intakes to increase.
+Because repairs were needed in the Windsor Courthouse that historically administered SERDTD, in-person hearings moved to the Windham Courthouse from September 2021 through April 2022.
+SERDTD returned to the Windsor Courthouse in May 2022 and the general court operations opened back up.
+Subsequently, referrals began to flow to the program and intakes have increased slowly.